Almond Milk

 1 cup almonds

-2 plump dates (if your pitted dates are leathery, soak in hot water for an hour to re-plump)
+2 plump dates (if your pitted dates are leathery, soak in hot water for an hour to re-plump)1/4 t vanilla (more if you really like vanilla milk.
+I only like a hint of vanilla)

 Small pinch cinnamon (a little goes a long way in this recipe)